 Chat Model API

-The Spring AI Chat Model API is build on top of the Spring AI Generic Model API providing Chat specific abstractions and implementations.
-Following class diagram illustrates the main classes and interfaces of the Spring AI Chat Model API.
+The Spring AI Chat Model API is built on top of the Spring AI Generic Model API providing Chat specific abstractions and implementations.
+This allows an easy integration and switching between different AI services while maintaining a consistent API for the client application.
+The following class diagram illustrates the main classes and interfaces of the Spring AI Chat Model API.

 spring ai chat api